xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_1.md

 Everything should be in place to incorporate it in our source code.

 Open `Location.cs` source file.
-Find from our previous tutorial where we obtained an instance of our `GeoLocation` class and let's start incorporating the code to call out to `GetCurrentPosition` the we just finished implementing.
+Find from our previous tutorial where we obtained an instance of our `GeoLocation` class and let's start incorporating the code to call out to `GetCurrentPosition` we just finished implementing.

 ```csharp